tensorflow/tfjs/DEVELOPMENT.md

 ## Types

-* Tensors are represented as `Tensor` from deeplearn.js.
+* Tensors are represented as `Tensor` from TensorFlow.js Core.
-* Tensor shape is represented as an array of number (`number[]`), in a way consistent with deeplearn.js.
+* Tensor shape is represented as an array of number (`number[]`), in a way consistent with TensorFlow.js Core.